Mon - Fri 8:00am - 6:00pm

 According to the Department of Home Affairs, the processing time for a Subclass 801 onshore partner visa application in Australia typically ranges between 9 and 14 months.

-As per the Department of Home Affairs, the processing time for an offshore partner visa (Subclass 309) application in Australia typically falls between 21 and 28 months.
+As per the Department of Home Affairs, the processing time for an offshore partner visa (Subclass 309) application in Australia typically falls from 14-18 months to 2-5 months